 Ficus Audrey will go through a dormant period in the winter and need more water in the summer.
 Reduce watering to as little as once a month over the winter, based on the soil’s drying rate.

 The easiest way to water a Ficus Audrey plant is from the top with a watering can.

 - Pour water gently into the pot until the water flows freely from the bottom of the container.

 - Start by pouring a small amount of water and waiting a few minutes for the soil to absorb the moisture.
 Then, slowly add more water until the excess flows from the drainage hole.

 - Remove any excess water that disperses into the tray.
 Ficus Audrey plants should never sit in water, which may lead to root rot.

-You’re looking to provide the soil base with good saturation so all roots have access to the water.
+You want to provide the soil base with good saturation so all roots can access the water.
 A good rule to follow is to stop pouring when water disperses freely from the drainage holes in the container.
 If feasible, it’s worth removing any excess water that collects so the plant isn’t standing in water (a little is fine, though).